InfuseAI/primehub-site/docs/model-deployment-tutorial-prepackaged-image.md

           "meta": {}
         }
         ```
-8. Congratulations!
+7. Congratulations!
 We have deployed a model as an endpoint service that can respond requests anytime from everywhere.

 ## Reference

 - For the completed model deployment feature introduction, see [Model Deployment (Alpha)](model-deployment-feature).
+- For the pre-packaged base image list that provided by InfuseAI, see [Model server images list](will-do-in-ch13864).
-- For the customized pre-packaged server instruction, see [Custom pre-packaged server](model-deployment-prepackaged-server-custom).
+- For the customized pre-packaged server instruction, see [Pre-packaged servers](model-deployment-prepackaged-server-intro).